kaacpereek/scripts/README.md

-Repository is a place to store software packages.
+Repository is a place to store all your work.